 This section contains frequently updated information about Sharx Security cameras, NVRs, and accessories.
 If you don't see an answer to your question be sure to contact us either by replying to a previous email from our customer service or by using the web inquiry form on the home page (click on the Sharx logo at the top, then scroll all the way down)

-While our previous consumer oriented SCNC series cameras were sold though many outlets, the new HTNC series of commercial grade cameras are being sold direct on our web site and through selected value-added resellers (VARs) who have a track record of excellent service to the businesses that they serve.
+While our previous consumer oriented SCNC series cameras were sold though many outlets, the new HTNC series of commercial grade cameras are being sold through selected value-added resellers (VARs) who have a track record of excellent service to the businesses that they serve.
+For referral to a qualified reseller or installer near you contact our representative: TechRepVideo Email: sales @techrepvideo.com

 All hardware is covered by a one year limited warranty.
 While no electronics manufacturer's warranty covers damage due to vandalism, lightning strikes, power surges, or improper installation, be sure to contact us with details if you encounter any problems and one of our customer service representatives will advise on the next step.